Deepak1095/Deepak1095/README.md

 - 👨‍💻 All of my projects are available at [portfolio](https://deepak1095.github.io/)

-- 💬 Ask me about **React,MongoDb,Express,Node,Chakra-UI ,JavaScript,HTML,CSS**
+- 💬 Ask me about **  React, MongoDB, Express, Node, Chakra-UI, JavaScript, HTML, CSS   **

 - 👨 Open for your suggestions